chef/automate/components/automate-chef-io/content/docs/users.md

 ### User Self-Maintenance

 Local Automate users can manage their own name and password through the Chef Automate user interface.
-Select your full name in the top navigation bar, then select **Your Profile** from the drop-down.
+Select the user icon in the top navigation bar, then select **Profile** from the drop-down.

 ![Navigate to user profile](/images/docs/user-profile-navigation.png)